YorickBleijenberg/DutchCoalitionBuilder/replit.md

 - June 24, 2025.
 Streamlined interface by removing clear button from Coalition Builder and settings buttons next to tabs for cleaner design
 - June 24, 2025.
 Optimized mobile layout with full-width design using minimal margins for better screen utilization
 - June 24, 2025.
 Made tab bar sticky on desktop with proper z-index layering and adjusted positioning of other sticky elements
+- June 24, 2025.
+Moved Scenario Manager to bottom of Coalition Builder tab for better organization
+- June 24, 2025.
+Made Ideological Coalitions more compact with 4-column layout and smaller design
+- June 24, 2025.
+Added Save Coalition button to CoalitionBuilder header with toast notifications
 ```

 ## User Preferences